 Because it is intended for Spanish learners, it offers fairly simple language and has an easy-to-follow plot.
 This makes the book ideal for anyone intimidated by longer novels.
 While it is intended for third-year high school students, the simple language is also approachable for beginning students.

-8. “Marina” by Carlos Ruiz Zafón
+Author: Carlos Ruiz Zafón

 “Marina” is a Gothic mystery set in Barcelona in 1980.

-A fifteen-year-old boarding school student goes to a seemingly deserted part of the city.
+A teenage boarding school student goes to a seemingly deserted part of the city.
 He ultimately meets Marina, who shares his love of mysteries.
 Together, they go to a graveyard and witness a woman laying a rose on an unmarked grave.
 Trying to trace her leads them to an eerie greenhouse and eventually a number of creepy and eccentric characters.

-9. “Hacia el fin del mundo: Trilogía del Malamor #1” by José Ignacio Valenzuela
+10. “Hacia el fin del mundo: Trilogía del Malamor #1”

-“Hacia el fin del mundo: Trilogía del Malamor #1” (“Towards the end of the world: Trilogy of Malamor #1”) is the first book in Valenzuela’s “Malamor” series.
+“Hacia el fin del mundo: Trilogía del Malamor #1” (Towards the end of the world: Trilogy of Malamor #1) is the first book in Valenzuela’s “Malamor” series.

 When a university student’s best friend goes missing, she must find her friend and uncover whether the legend of “Malamor,” a town whose residents are cursed to be forever loveless, is true.